polyaxon/polyaxon/templates/installation/deploy_polyaxon.md

 $ kubectl --namespace=<NAMESPACE> get pod
 ```

-When helm is done deploying Polyaxon it will output some instructions `NOTES`,
+When helm is done deploying Polyaxon, it will output some instructions `NOTES`,
 that depends on the service type used and / or ingress;

 ```